Assess Pupil Progress Across a Variety of Curriculums

 Assessment for ALL pupils in Primary Schools

 To reduce workload and costs for schools, we are developing Connecting Steps to work for all pupils.
 We have created 2 new frameworks (Development Matters and Primary Curriculum) to allow Connecting Steps to be used in mainstream primary schools for all pupils.
+These 2 mainstream frameworks are available for FREE to schools that use Connecting Steps.
 Our 4 frameworks for primary schools are:

-- Development Matters – for typically developing students working within the Early Years Foundation Stage.
+• Development Matters – for typically developing students working within the Early Years Foundation Stage – FREE for Connecting Steps users.

-- Primary Curriculum – for students following the Primary National Curriculum working at age-related expectations (ARE).
+• Primary Curriculum – for students following the Primary National Curriculum working at age-related expectations (ARE) – FREE for Connecting Steps users.

-Our updated analysis platform will be released later in 2022.
-This will allow schools to combine the data for SEN and non-SEN pupils into a single data set automatically.
+Our new Analytics Platform enables schools to combine the data for SEN and non-SEN pupils into a single data set automatically.

 Cognition and Learning